White Collar Crime

 Fraud is a highly complex area of law, and is generally defined as wrongful, deceitful or dishonest behaviour for personal or financial gain, such as obtaining, property, goods and services that do not belong to you and using the obtained materials for your own advantage or the advantage of third parties, to the detriment of another party.
 Fraud is often categorised by the type of act committed, or by the industry in which it occurs.

-The main categories of fraud in Australia includes:
+The main categories of fraud in Australia include:

 - Misappropriation of Bank Account Funds